 Children in Years 1, 3, 4 and 5 at Alexander Hosea are assessed against the National Curriculum for reading, writing and mathematics.
 For each year group there is a set of Age Related Expectations (AREs) for a child to meet.
 As a school, we assess each child four times a year against the AREs for reading, writing and mathematics.
 In order to make a judgment on the % of the AREs a child has met each term, we use a range of evidence - learning in books, tests, mini assessments, observations, annotated planning.
+Information about assessment is entered into a system called 'Insight' and teachers use this information about gaps in understanding to inform subsequent teaching.

-We produce an interim report for parents in Term 3/4.
-Over the year the % of Age Related Expectations AREs) a pupil has met will be tracked on Classroom Monitor assessment system.
+We produce an interim report for parents in December and at Easter.
+Over the year the % of Age Related Expectations AREs) a pupil has met will be tracked on Insight assessment system.

 At the end of the academic year, the total % of AREs a child has met will then be converted into an end of year judgement.
-The end of year judgement will reported as to whether a child is "Expected", "Developing", "Secure" or working at "Secure+" in the Age Related Expectations for their year group.
+The end of year judgement will reported as to whether a child is working well below, below, at expected or greater depth in relation to the Age Related Expectations for their year group.